Applying for a Taxi (Hackney Carriage) or Private Hire Driver Licence

 The 'fit and proper' requirement is wide ranging, but may take into account any previous criminal convictions or cautions, any motoring offences or endorsements, your health and physical condition, the right to undertake employment in the UK, and other such matters as we consider appropriate.
 Our guidelines on the fitness of applicants (PDF 482 KB) include more information about what we will take into consideration.

 The first step in obtaining a driver's licence is to pass our knowledge test.
 This ensures that prospective applicants have a good knowledge of the geography of Dacorum, and an awareness of the rules and regulations that apply to licensed drivers.
-We will also assess other skills you will need as a taxi driver, including driving ability, communication skills and numeracy.
+We will also assess other skills you will need as a taxi driver, including driving ability, and English-language speaking and listening skills.

 Please see our knowledge test page for details on the content of the test.